NET WORTH: Unknown

 SOURCE OF WEALTH: Libra Advisors

-FUNDING AREAS: Education, Arts (Music), Indian Causes & Global Development
+FUNDING AREAS: Education, Arts & Cutlure, Indian Causes & Global Development

 BACKGROUND: Ranjan Tandon graduated from the Indian Institute of Technology with a degree in chemical engineering.
-He also received a degree from Harvard Business School.
-Tandon held several manufacturing and operations positions with DCM in India and Halliburton in Europe.
-He was CFO of Intermarine in Texas, and worked for Merrill Lynch before founding Libra Advisors, a hedge fund, in 1990.
+He also earned a degree from Harvard Business School.
+In India, Tandon held several manufacturing and operations positions with DCM, a global venture capital firm specializing in technology.
+He later worked for the European arm of Halliburton, the U.S. multinational oil field operations company.
+He was CFO of Intermarine and worked for Merrill Lynch before founding Libra Advisors, a hedge fund, in 1990.
+Chandrika Krishnamurthy Tandon is a graduate of Madras Christian College and the Indian Institute of Management.
+She is a former partner at McKinsey and Co., an American consulting firm, and founded Tandon Capital Associates in 1992.
+Chandrika is also a Grammy-nominated composer and singer and runs her own nonprofit music label, Soul Chants Music.